ilent2/otslm/docs/Advanced-Beams.rst

    prop = otslm.tools.prop.FftForward.simpleProp(zeros(sz));
    vismethod = @(U) prop.propagate(U .* incident);

-and then create aninstance of the iterator class.
+and then create an instance of the iterator class.
 :class:`GerchbergSaxton` also implements the adaptive-adaptive algorithm via the ``adaptive`` optional parameter, see the documentation for additional details.